statnmap/teach-package-dev-rmdfirst/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# How to build a package following Rmd Driven Development
+# How to build a package with “Rmd First” method

 <!-- badges: start -->
 <!-- badges: end -->